pmy09/JSE-project/README.md

 # JSE-project
-project for javascript essentials course on udemy
+Final project for javascript essentials course on udemy